Christian Era Calendars summarizes key identifiers leading to date

 other works of the Apostles, by noting the Jewish Calendar was in

-Roman solar calendar had been based upon 10-months of 36-days each,
+former Roman solar calendar had been based on 10 months of 36 days

-plus 5 special festival days following the winter solstice.
-The
+each, plus 5 special festival days following the winter

-persecution by the territorial government of the Roman Empire.
+the territorial government of the Roman Empire.
+Pressure to

-Pressure to stabilize the Jewish Calendar, and the use of special
+stabilize the Jewish Calendar, and the use of special holiday

-holiday periods, was applied to Jewish leadership.
-Feeling this,
+periods, was applied to Jewish leadership.
+Feeling this, Rabbi

 Calendar in the New Testament